 The celebratory act of throwing a mortarboard has been a tradition in higher education establishments since 1912.
 It is therefore, easy to see why suggested changes and warnings have been somewhat ignored and listened to only by the most reluctant ears.

 Whatever the nature of an accident, it is important to remember just how damaging they can be in both a physical and emotional sense.
-Public falls, road traffic accidents and workplace injuries can be severely debilitating.
+Public falls, road traffic accidents and workplace injuries can be severely debilitating, and sometimes life changing for the victim.

 The aftermath of an accident, therefore, is a time for cool heads and considering whether or not you are due some accident compensation.

 Accident Advice Helpline can assist you in establishing the strength and validity of your claim.
-A team of lawyers, with years of experience in the personal injury field, AAH know what it takes for a successful outcome and work on a no-win, no-fee* basis.
+A team of lawyers, with years of experience in the personal injury field, we know what it takes for a successful outcome and work on a no-win, no-fee* basis.
+We do this so that we do not have to ask for any money to get your claim started, or ask you to pay our legal fees if your claim is not won.
+Our no-win, no-fee agreement means that every innocent accident victim can afford to make their claim with us.